millerhoo/journey4-adwc/workshops/journey4-adwc/README.md

 # Workshop Details

-**Reference the following Lab Guides by opening their Documentation Files:**
+** Reference the following Lab Guides by opening their Documentation links **

 ## Lab 100: Provisioning